th2-net/cradleapi/README.md

 ## Release notes

-### 5.5.0
+### 5.4.1
-* Skip null values for 'labels' and 'messages' fields when writing to Cassandra to avoid tombstones creation.
+* Skip null values for 'type', 'messages' and 'labels' fields when writing to Cassandra to avoid tombstones creation.
 * Migrated to th2 gradle plugin: `0.0.8` (bom: `4.6.1`)

 ### 5.4.0
 * Using internal executor instead of ForkJoinPool.commonPool() to process intermediate tasks

 ### 5.3.0
 + Migrated to th2 gradle plugin: `0.0.5` (bom: `4.6.1`)